Do Not Download

 I also advise not moving to Windows 8 or Windows 8.1.
 At the time of writing it appears this Operating System is experiencing numerous issues.

-If you are running an Ad Block and wish to see them, you can whitelist my site
+If you are running an Ad Block you can whitelist my site to see them

 Thank you for your time

 This tutorial is the first of a two part series based on Windows XP Service Pack download options.
 Here we discuss:

 - The reasons for moving from Microsoft XP SP2.
 Many home computers users are still not on Service Pack 3

 - What you get by installing XP Service Pack 3 e.g. improved security and performance included

 - What you need to do to prepare your computer for upgrading to Service Pack 3

 Part two shows you how to download and install Service Pack 3 both manually and via the Microsoft Windows Update route.